Drosera nidiformis

 :

-D. nidiformis produces a long flower stalk that often gets burned in my lights.
+D. nidiformis produces a fairly long flower stalk that often gets burned in my lights.
 It self-pollinates very easily and is known to become a weed in collections over time.

 Propagation Techniques